 While he was in high school, Robert joined the Wisconsin National Guard’s 32nd Tank Company headquartered in the armory in Janesville.
 When it was discovered he was sixteen, he was discharged.
 In 1940, he reenlisted in the National Guard because a daft act had been passed and he wanted to fulfill his military obligation.

-While he was still in high school, the tank company was federalized as A Company, 192nd Tank Battalion.
-Robert left high school during November 1940 and traveled to Ft.
-Knox, Kentucky, for one year of training.
+While he was still in high school, the tank company was federalized as A Company, 192nd Tank Battalion on November 25, 1940.
+This resulted in Robert leaving high school.

 In letters he sent home, he stated that he had become very good at driving tanks.
 He pointed out that when they first got to the base, they were repeatedly told not to abuse the tanks.
 Once the company had its full complement of tanks, they were told to do what they wanted.
 He also was familiar with guns and had the job of showing those men who did not know how to hold a pistol how to stand to fire it.